lumik/sprelay/README.md

 Then run your `make` command, for example (`-j` flag enables compilation paralelization)
 ```
 mingw32-make -j2
+mingw32-make -j1 check TESTARGS="-silent"  # optional if you want to run tests
 mingw32-make doc      # optional if you want to make documentation
 mingw32-make install  # optional if you want to install the application, see above
 ```